horsicq/Nauz-File-Detector/README.md

 docker build .

-How to build on Linux(Debian package)
+How to build on Linux(Debian package, tested on Ubuntu 14.04-20.04)
 =======

 Install packages: